 Signs of Autumn

 What is it that tells you most convincingly that autumn has arrived?
 Is it that the air turns cool as scarlet and orange begin to blush in the treetops and drift to the ground?
 Is it the abundance and variety of apples and squash that crowd the produce aisles in the supermarket?
-Or maybe the bright hue of mums in purple, gold and crimson in the garden section or on the neighbors’ front porches?
+Or maybe it is the bright hue of mums in purple, gold and crimson on the neighbors’ front porches?

-At my house as our schedules tighten up, sports kick into gear and the light begins to turn a more golden blue I begin to hear particular requests for dinner that seldom come in other seasons.
+At my house, as our schedule tightens up, sports kick into gear, and the light begins to turn a more golden blue, I begin to hear particular requests for dinner that seldom come in other seasons.
 Chicken and Dumplings is one of my youngest son’s all time favorite dinners.
-It’s savory warmth and stick-to-your-ribs flavor begins to beckon in early fall.
+Its savory warmth and stick-to-your-ribs flavor begins to beckon in early fall.
 Likewise I hear requests for old-fashioned Meatloaf and Galumpki.

 Hearing these requests gladdens my heart.
 These recipes differ from other seasonal favorites.
-These recipes are family favorites that have been handed down over the generations.
-My grandmother made Chicken and Dumplings much like I make nearly a century ago.
-Her chickens likely came from the back yard rather than the supermarket but the savory dish that resulted was much the same.
-I learned to make it from my aunt who was taught by my grandmother and likely learned it from her mother before her who brought her simple dishes and hearty German fare with her to America in the late 1800’s.
+They are family favorites that have been handed down over the generations.
+My grandmother made Chicken and Dumplings, much like I make them, nearly a century ago.
+Her chicken likely came from the back yard rather than the supermarket but the savory dish that resulted was much the same.
+I learned to make Chicken and Dumplings from Aunt Hen who was taught by my grandmother.
+She likely learned it from her mother before her, who brought her way of cooking hearty German fare with her to America in the late 1800’s.

 Galumpki has the same appeal but comes from my husband’s side of the family.
 It is a dish my husband remembers eating as a child.
 His mother was of Polish descent and she made it much as her mother had made it before her.
-Likely it goes farther back with a slight variation here and there, to even earlier generations.
-Everyone in the family seemed to enjoy this traditional main dish and it had the added benefit of being a great way to stretch ground meat into a hearty meal for a family of eight.
+Likely it goes farther back to even earlier generations.
+Everyone in the family seemed to enjoy this traditional main dish.
+Even better, it was a great way to stretch ground meat into a hearty meal for a family of eight.

-I have made Galumpki though I would have simply called it Cabbage Rolls.
-Last year my husband decided to dig for the particular details of the authentic recipe for the Galumpki he remembered so fondly.
+I have made something like Galumpki, though I would have simply called it Cabbage Rolls.
+Last year, however, my husband decided to dig for the particular details of the authentic recipe for the Galumpki he remembered so fondly.
 He contacted his mother’s younger sisters who still live near the place they grew up in New York.
 He asked them about Galumpki.
 They didn’t have a real recipe written out but they discussed it with interest and shared some tips.

 One offered that the meat to rice ratio should be about one to one.
 She said that she always used ground beef in her Galumpki.
 She said that Gram never used pork though others would.
 To the ground beef she added a finely chopped onion, some garlic salt, salt and pepper.
 Mixed together well, like a meat loaf, that would make a good basic filling.